ida-arbeitszeit/workers-control-deployment/tests/docker/README-testing.md

 * Check for all required tools and configuration
 * Build the Docker image if not already present
 * Use single-arch build by default for faster testing
+* Support multiarch builds with graceful fallback to native architecture on systems without cross-compilation support
-* Support multiarch builds for both supported Linux architectures (x86_64 and aarch64)
+* Support both supported Linux architectures (x86_64 and aarch64)
 * Clean up resources after testing is complete

 ### Failure Diagnostics